shirleyxueli41/Tufts_workshops/IGDH-1001_2024Feb/Take-home exercise.md

 # Exercise 2
 Review the materials on "[Hands-on sesssion.md](https://github.com/shirleyxueli41/Tufts_workshops/blob/main/IGDH-1001_2024Feb/Hands-on%20session.md)", especially the session "Exercise 3 Taxonomy assignment and interpretation." and "Exercise 4 Taxonomy visualization.".

-For the samples listed below, identify the SRA runs, process them using Galaxy, and determine the top 3 species for each sample along with generating a Krona plot for each.
+For the samples provided, please follow these steps: First, identify the Sequence Read Archive (SRA) run numbers associated with each sample.
+Next, utilize the Galaxy platform to process these SRA runs.
+Your goal is to ascertain the top three genera present in each sample.
+Additionally, for each sample, create a Krona chart to visually represent the taxonomic classification of the organisms found.

 >SAMN31308859
 >SAMN31308863
 >SAMN31308856
 >SAMN31308853

+> [!WARNING]
+> *Identify the top three genera instead of species*
+> *To do so, for the filtering step in exercise , replace "c4==S" to "c4==G"*

 Analyze and compare the results from the four SRA runs, particularly between samples from wineries and breweries.
 Write a report including the answers to the questions above, results from Galaxy, and screenshots, in a Microsoft Word document.